KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 # vNext

-## The `osu.Framework.MathUtils` has been removed
+## The namespace `osu.Framework.MathUtils` has been removed

-All existing utility classes have been moved to `osu.Framework.Utils`.
+All existing utility classes have been moved to the namespace `osu.Framework.Utils`.

 # [2019.1224.0](https://github.com/ppy/osu-framework/releases/tag/2019.1224.0)